RECLAIMING INDUSTRIAL ZONES– strategy for a mutation –

 The penthouses are a real-estate coup.
 Their aim is to promote the site and its differences.
 This is a free interpretation of two rules in Berlin, the first is about the restriction of housing within industrial areas, the second is about a building hight limitation

 to 22 meters extensively used in the past ten years.
 The argument is that the vertical definition of zone is valid within this hight only and therefore housing could be built if above 22 meters.
+The programme of the penthouses is: semi-luxurious apartments with views, placed on the top of existing buildings.

 DESIGN OF MICRO-SPACES FOR SOLE TRADERS